 Ivanhoe Park Botanic Garden and the tram loop are heritage listed in the Manly LEP 2014, Schedule 5.
-The heritage character of Ivanhoe Park is complemented by a number of heritage listed houses and trees in Raglan Street and Sydney Road
+The heritage character of Ivanhoe Park is complemented by a number of heritage listed houses and trees in Raglan Street and Sydney Road.

-Part of the park was separated off in 1910 and the trees cleared to accommodate a crossing loop for the Spit to Manly tram route.
-The tramway was completed in 1911 and the first tram travelled along Sydney Road via a horseshoe curve between Crescent and George streets, skirting the western and northern boundaries of Ivanhoe Park before reaching level terrain in Raglan Street.
+Part of the site was allocated for The Spit to Manly tram route in 1910 (completed in 1911).
+The first tram travelled along Sydney Road via a horseshoe curve between Crescent and George streets, skirting the western and northern boundaries of Ivanhoe Park before reaching level terrain in Raglan Street.
 The last trams ran in 1939.
 Although the tracks were removed, a portion of the tramway loop is still visible.

 The reserve at the western end of the park was renamed Ivanhoe Park Botanic Garden in 2006, after being approved by the Geographical Names Board.